Natural Reweighted Wake-Sleep: The Reweighted Wake-Sleep Algorithm

-The algorithm just described is called Reweighthed Wake-Sleep (RWS) \cite{bornschein_reweighted_2014,le2019revisiting}.
-The q-sleep update it is commonly known as sleep phase in the classical Wake-Sleep (WS)~\cite{dayan1995helmholtz,hinton1995wake} algorithm, which only uses the p-wake update and the q-sleep update, both with 1 sample.
+The Reweighted Wake-Sleep (RWS) \cite{bornschein_reweighted_2014,le2020revisiting} is alternating these three phases during training.
+The q-sleep update is commonly known as sleep phase in the classical Wake-Sleep (WS)~\cite{dayan1995helmholtz,hinton1995wake} algorithm, which only uses the p-wake update and the q-sleep update, both with a single sample.
+Indeed with $S=1$, the gradient of the Variational Free Energy in Equation \eqref{eq:wake} with respect to $\theta$ (see e.g., \cite{kirby2006tutorial}) is the same as the gradient of the likelihood in Equation~\eqref{eq:RLikelihood} (see e.g., \cite{bornschein_reweighted_2014} Supplementary Material 6), up to the sign.
+Moreover, when $S=1$, the gradient with respect to $\phi$ of \eqref{eq:sleep} and \eqref{eq:q-sleep} are obviously the same.